COVID: Over 25% of EU adults unlikely to take vaccine | DW | 13.05.2021

 Men were slightly more vaccine skeptical (29%) than women (25%).

-The actual intention to get vaccinated was above 60% in all western member states — who said they were rather likely or very likely to have it — except for France (48.7%) and Austria (56.8%).
+The actual intention to get vaccinated — people who said they were rather likely or very likely to have it — was above 60% in all western member states except for France (48.7%) and Austria (56.8%).
 In Germany, the figure was just over 61%.

 Nordic and Mediterranean countries had higher rates, with Ireland (86.5%), Denmark (86.1%) and Malta (84%) topping the list.